Military Long Service Decoration, Type II, III Class Bar for 9 Years (in iron)

 Estimated market value:

-The Military Long Service Decoration was originally instituted on August 31, 1913, by Duke Bernhard II.
-The Decoration was conferred upon military personnel who rendered numerous years of irreproachable service.
-A Cross for 25 Years was introduced for Officers and a series of 3 bars were introduced for Non-Commissioned Officers, enlisted ranks, and members of the Gendarmerie.
+The Military Long Service Decoration was originally instituted on August 31, 1913 by Duke Bernhard II.
+The decoration was conferred upon military personnel who rendered numerous years of irreproachable service.
+A Cross for 25 Years was introduced for officers and a series of three bars were introduced for non-commissioned officers, enlisted ranks, and members of the Gendarmerie.

 The Type I decorations were no longer awarded after Saxe-Meiningen joined the North-German Confederation in 1867.
-The Type II decorations were introduced in 1866 by Duke Georg and on January 10, 1867, they were conferred upon the Non-Commissioned Officers of the 6.
-Thüringische Infanterie-Regiment Nr.
-95. They were also awarded to the members of the Saxe-Meiningen field police.
+The Type II decorations were introduced in 1866 by Duke Georg and on January 10, 1867, they were conferred upon the non-commissioned officers of the 6th Thuringian Infantry Regiment No. 95.
+They were also awarded to the members of the Saxe-Meiningen field police.

 Comments